LocalJoost/LocalJoost.github.io/_posts/2023-09-08-Upgrading-to-MRTK3-GA-from-a-pre-release-some-assembly-required.markdown

 ![](/assets/2023-09-08-Upgrading-to-MRTK3-GA-from-a-pre-release-some-assembly-required/prefab.png)

 you will find no less than 10 references to namespaces and even assemblies that have changed names.
-So I did a global search & replace using Notepad++ to replace all references to "Microsoft.MixedReality" with "MixedReality".
+So I did a global search & replace using Notepad++ to replace all references to "Microsoft.MixedReality" with "MixedReality" in prefab and scene files.

 ## Fixing assembly references